Kryptic2020/Cloudbase-onboarding-challenge/README.md

 ## Exercise solution - Onboarding
-To keep this exercise simple, we are considering the onboarding will be for an australian organisation, country specific.
+In order to streamline this exercise, we will focus specifically on the onboarding process for an Australian organization, taking into account the country's unique requirements.
+To simplify matters, we will assume the most common scenario where the employee claims the tax-free threshold.

 The necessary fields for an onboarding form in Australia may vary depending on the company's specific requirements, but generally, an onboarding form in Australia should include the following fields:

 - Personal Information: Name, Address, Phone Number, Email, Date of Birth, Tax File Number (TFN)